-- In a Partnership with H.P.
-State Ministry of Health and Family Welfare under National Rural Health Mission for linking urban migrant population in Baddi, Barotiwala, Nalagarh and Parwanoo to Government health services, particularly in Reproductive and Child Health that began in 2011, continues till date.
+- SNSF entered into partnership with Himachal Pradesh State Ministry of Health and Family Welfare around the National Rural Health Mission to render services linking the urban migrant population in Baddi, Barotiwala, Nalagarh and Parwanoo to government health services, particularly reproductive and child healthcare.

-- The Partnership with American India Foundation initiated to support skill development initiatives continues to work with handicapped youth and rural women across 6 training centres in Gurugram and Rewari and also helps them find employment.
+- A partnership between SNSF and American India Foundation was initiated to support skill development, which now works with the handicapped youth and rural women across six training centres (Gurugram and Rewari) and helps find them employment.

-- In partnership with Honda Motorcycle and Scooter India Pvt.
-Limited - 2 Wheeler Technician Training Centre initiated at SNSF Gurgaon.
+- SNSF entered into a partnership with Honda Motorcycle and Scooter India Private Limited to launch a two-wheeler technician training centre at SNSF Gurgaon.

-- In partnership with Schneider Electric Foundation - Electrician Training Centre initiated at SNSF Gurgaon.
+- SNSF entered into a partnership with Schneider Electric Foundation to launch an electrician training centre at SNSF Gurgaon.

-- SNSF becomes preferred implementation partner for most ANAND companies bringing their CSR into action after Companies Act 2013 comes into effect.
+- SNSF became the preferred implementation partner for most ANAND Group of companies, graduating their CSR into action in line with Companies Act, 2013.

-- New skill development training centres set up at Jodalli and Talegaon (Chakan) for training factory operators.
+- New skill development training centres were commissioned at Jodalli and Talegaon (Chakan) to train factory operators.

 - In partnership with Kohler India - Plumber Training Centre initiated at SNSF Gurgaon supported by Henkel CSR.